leongarc/CS4800_PROJECT/README.md

     - https://matplotlib.org/stable/users/installing/index.html

 ## Usage
+1) Head over to EatWellPal FLASK directory
-1) Run main.py to start app
+2) Run main.py to start app
-2) Login or create an account
+3) Login or create an account
-3) After logging in or signing up, you'll reach the Home Page
+4) After logging in or signing up, you'll reach the Home Page
-4) This is your main page where you can navigate to account settings, Calorie Tracker, Favorites, and Progress Page.
+5) This is your main page where you can navigate to account settings, Calorie Tracker, Favorites, and Progress Page.
 This page also shows your recommened meals for the day.

 Calorie Tracker: You'll be prompted to enter the name of the meal plus the weight.
 Calories are then automatically calculated and added into your calorie intake progress.